-No. The Book Stall is our exclusive bookseller, and as an independent book store, they operate on thin margins.
-We are honored to support them, and are are grateful for help in booking authors and managing book sales.
+No, FAN does not collect revenue from book sales.
+The Book Stall is our exclusive bookseller, and as an independent book store, they operate on thin margins.
+We are honored to support them, and are grateful for their help in booking authors and managing book sales.

-The Book Stall’s Winnetka store has a special display of FAN books, and sometimes they have a few signed copies left over from the event.
+The Book Stall’s Winnetka store has a special display of FAN books, and sometimes they have a few signed copies left over from our events.

 Every so often a speaker asks that we not record the event, and we always comply.

 Typically within 72 hours after the event.
-Please note that not all programs are taped, unfortunately.
+Please note that not all programs are recorded, unfortunately.

 Easy!
 Please email FAN Executive Director Lonnie Stonitsch at firstname.lastname@example.org — she will be pleased to discuss the various partnership options available.